Staff Performance Reviews

 - Supervisor and employee discuss the Performance Review Form.
 The process must include one-on-one discussion between the supervisor and employee, both being full participants.

-- Timeliness: Performance Review must be submitted to the Office of Human Resources by the deadline of June 30.
+- Timeliness: Performance Review must be submitted to the Office of Human Resources by August 16, 2019.

 - Documentation: The Performance Review Form and any additional documents that either the supervisor or the employee wants included in the employee’s permanent personnel file should be sent to the Office of Human Resources.
 (Human Resources reserves the right to determine what is appropriate to include.)